No critters ‘round here

 Km hiked today: 32

+The morning sun hits the tent at 5:45.
+It's too bright, so I pull down the beanie a little deeper to cover my eyes.
 The day is beautiful and full of lush green valleys.
 It's breezy and warm.
 Just perfect.
-I finally cave in and take out my mosquito net because there are just too many and one or two constantly make their way into my mouth.
-I look like a complete dork but the serenity the little net brings is all worth it.
-We pass two hikers right before Nerumaq Hut and I can't help but be amazed by the gear they're carrying.
-Not only do both hikers wear a 60-liter pack on the back, but also one smaller one in the front!
-That, plus heavy jackets, long thick pants, big boots and mosquito nets over their heads.
+I finally cave in and take out my mosquito net because there are just too many, and one or two constantly make their way into my mouth.
+I look like a complete dork, but the serenity the little net brings is all worth it.
+We pass two hikers right before Nerumaq Hut, and I can't help but be amazed by the gear they're carrying.
+Not only do both hikers wear a 60-liter pack on their back, but also one smaller one in the front!
+That, plus heavy jackets, long thick pants, big boots, and mosquito nets over their heads.
 Just too much for a tiny trail like this one.
 I can't even imagine carrying so many things.
 It would make hiking miserable.
+We have breakfast at the hut to flee from the mosquitoes.
+There's food everywhere that people have left behind.
+In any other country, critters would have long eaten all of it, but not in Greenland.
+There are no such animals here.
+Nothing!
+Not even mice!
+So nuts and oats are just neatly on the table for anyone to grab.
+Despite the weather being beautiful, the ground is still wet.
+You'll have wet feet on the Arctic Trail, that is 100% sure.
+Every day.
+There's just so much moss and mud that there's no way of keeping the feet dry.
+We usually try in the mornings but give up eventually and walk right through the puddles.

 Dog Town